zlatankr/RepData_PeerAssessment1/PA1_template.md

 dd <- unique(avgsteps2)
 ```

-2. Make a paned containing a time series plot of interval and average steps take by day.
+2. Make a panel containing a time series plot of interval and average steps take by day.

 ```r
 library(lattice)